jaspector

 Public Works phone support Monday-Friday 8 a.m.-5 p.m.

-Typical inspection sequence: Overlay-specific.
+Typical sequence: Overlay-specific.
 Drain and soil erosion reviews occur through the county portal; township building/trade inspections are separate and must be coordinated with the local township.

-Do I need a building permit in unincorporated Macomb County, MI?
+01 Do I need a building permit in unincorporated Macomb County, MI?

 County permits are required for county-level overlays such as soil erosion, drain work, county road right-of-way work, and septic/well systems.
 General building permit requirements depend on the township having jurisdiction over the parcel.

-How much does a building permit cost in unincorporated Macomb County, MI?
+02 How much does a building permit cost in unincorporated Macomb County, MI?

+Building permit fees in unincorporated Macomb County, MI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed, permit-type specific..
 Plan check fee: Embedded within county overlay review programs; project-specific..

-How do I apply for a building permit in unincorporated Macomb County, MI?
+03 How do I apply for a building permit in unincorporated Macomb County, MI?

-1. Determine the actual local building jurisdiction first.
+To apply for a building permit in unincorporated Macomb County, MI, follow these steps: 1.
+Determine the actual local building jurisdiction first.
 In Macomb County, a parcel outside a city still sits in a township, so general building and trade permits are usually township-issued rather than county-issued.
 2. If county overlays are triggered, use the Macomb County Public Works permit portal for drain permits and soil erosion permits, including plan upload, comments, inspection scheduling, payment, and permit download.
 3. Use the Macomb County Department of Roads permit path for county road right-of-way or driveway work where applicable.
 4. Use the Macomb County Health Department for well and septic permits where a site is not served by public systems.
 5. Coordinate county approvals with the applicable township building department before starting construction.

-How long does it take to get a building permit in unincorporated Macomb County, MI?
+04 How long does it take to get a building permit in unincorporated Macomb County, MI?

-How do I schedule a building inspection in unincorporated Macomb County, MI?
+05 How do I schedule a building inspection in unincorporated Macomb County, MI?

-Inspections can be scheduled via: Public Works portal for drain inspection scheduling, Other soil erosion inspection types may require a phone call.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Macomb County, MI via: Public Works portal for drain inspection scheduling, Other soil erosion inspection types may require a phone call.